01-edu/public/subjects/java/piscine/FloatOperations/README.md

 Create a file `FloatOperations.java`.

+Write the following functions:

-Write a function `divideTwoFloats` that returns the float division of two floats passed as parameter.
+- Write a function `divideTwoFloats` that returns the float division of two floats passed as parameter.
-Write a function `addTwoFloats` that returns the sum of two floats passed as parameter.
+- Write a function `addTwoFloats` that returns the sum of two floats passed as parameter.

 ### Expected Functions